Q: Why does this online course have a specific start date?

-Yes, you need to be available on: 8 x Thursdays: 16, 23, 30 July; 6, 13, 20, 27 August; 3 September.
-You will need to join the first class at 9:45am AEST so we can solve any technical issues before beginning promptly at 10am.
-After that, you will need to join from 9:50am.
-The class will finish each Thursday at 12pm.
+Yes, you need to be available on 8 x Fridays: 8, 15, 22, 29 October; 5, 12, 19, 26 November.
+You will need to join the first class at 9:45am AET (NSW) so we can solve any technical issues before beginning promptly at 10am.
+In the following weeks, you will need to join from 9:50am.
+Each session will finish at noon.

 A: You’ll need basic confidence using computer software.
 If you have used Skype, Facetime or Zoom before, you will be able to participate in this course.
 If you’re unfamiliar with using Zoom, please familiarise yourself with it by downloading it and creating an account before the first class.
 This will minimise disruptions.
 You can download Zoom for free here.
 Zoom have lots of helpful guides on their website.

 Q: If I workshop a draft in this

 course, am I able to submit it to publishers, journals or magazines for